-We expect that the level of ITV and the type of trait involved in outcome variance is likely to influence the nature of cooperative-antagonistic shifts and the time scale on which they happen.
+The level of ITV and type of trait involved are also likely to influence the nature of cooperative-antagonistic shifts and the time scale on which they happen.
 Both systemic variance effects and trait frequency effects can occur on the time scale of an individual life span if the traits involved show state-dependent phenotypic plasticity, or on a longer evolutionary time scale spanning multiple generations if ITV is linked to heritable genetic variation.
-For example, plasticity in behavioural phenotypes may occur rapidly (as in Perez-Barberia et al. 2015), but behavioural traits can also be highly consistent over time and heritable (Bergmüller et al. 2010) [e.g. dolphin foraging behaviours (per Cantor et al. 2018), which may be maternally transmitted to offspring (Whitehead 2017)].
-Moreover, expressing phenotypic plasticity and maintaining the capacity to do so (e.g. via cognitive capacities) may involve costs, which impose limits on plastic responses (Dewitt and Scheiner 2004).
+For example, plasticity in behavioural phenotypes may occur rapidly (as in Perez-Barberia et al. 2015), but behavioural traits can also be highly consistent over time and heritable (Bergmüller et al. 2010) [e.g. dolphin foraging behaviours (per Cantor et al. 2018), which may be maternally transmitted to offspring

+(Whitehead 2017)].
+Moreso, expressing phenotypic plasticity and maintaining the capacity to do so (e.g. via cognitive capacities) may involve costs, which impose limits on plastic responses (Dewitt and Scheiner 2004).
 Furthermore, the degree to which ITV is linked to heritable genetic variation may determine the long term consequences of trait frequency effects.
-Where traits that determine interaction outcomes are closely associated with an allele (e.g. Nicotra et al. 2009), changes in allele frequency in the population will have intergenerational effects in interaction outcomes.
-In extreme cases, selection on heritable traits can lead to qualitative evolutionary consequences, e.g. mutualism breakdown, although this appears rare potentially due to the influence of partner control mechanisms (Frederickson 2013, Sachs 2013).
-Whether any shift occurs, the persistence of that shift, and its long-term implications may therefore be influenced by the ITV involved, where highly labile traits linked to interaction outcomes may be associated with shifts over short time scales, and more stable or heritable traits may be associated with longer-term shifts with evolutionary consequences.
+Where traits that determine interaction outcome are closely associated with an allele (e.g. Nicotra et al. 2009), changes in allele frequency in the population will have intergenerational effects in interaction outcomes.
+In extreme cases, selection on heritable traits can lead to qualitative evolutionary consequences, e.g.mutualistic breakdown, although this appears rare potentially due to the influence of partner control mechanisms (Frederickson 2013, Sachs 2013).
+Therefore, the nature of ITV involved in an interaction is likely to influence whether any shift occurs, the persistence of that shift, and its long-term implications.